voxpupuli/puppet-graylog_api/REFERENCE.md

 Data type: `String`

 The password to decrypt to private key specified in tls_key_file.
 Leave blank if not using TLS, or if the key is not encrypted.
-Defaults to the empty string.

 Default value: ''